How removals conditions vary across Birmingham

 1) Parking controls and bay availability

-Check resident zones, time-limited bays, and potential suspension requests.
-A confirmed bay shortens carry distance and stabilises your schedule.
+Check resident zones, time-limited bays, and whether a suspension request is realistic.
+A confirmed stopping point shortens the carry and stabilises the whole schedule.

 2) Carry distance and floor level